schreiberbrett/cool-relations/the-riffle-relation.md

 ![](https://www.geogebra.org/resource/wbf3as26/nNXngeMdvMRfGZiL/material-wbf3as26.png)

-This discrete analogy work much better for modeling a relationship in miniKanren.
+There is a more obvious correspondence here between decks of cards and miniKanern lists.

 # THe riffle relation

 Consider the relationship between a list `a`, a list `b` and the riffled output `o`.
-We wil write the miniKanren code as if it is checking to make sure the riffled output is correct.
-Let's take care of the easy case:
+We will write the miniKanren code as if it is checking to make sure the riffled output is correct.
+First, the easy case:

 * If one of `a` or `b` is empty then the riffle output is is equal to the other list.
-(This actually covers the first case).

-In code, this would be:
+In miniKanren, this would be:

 ```scheme
 (defrel (riffleo a b o)